- Dive Sites

 In two days you will learn new breathing and equalization techniques and you might walk out with a level 1 freediving certification.

-If you are up for some further relaxation take a part in one of their yoga classes.
+If you are up for some further relaxation take part in one of their yoga classes.
 Lastly, they also have two yoga shalas to practice in peace.

 Liveaboards Gili Islands